Sanil918/SocialCognition_Analysis/README.md

-# Can mentalizing interacting shapes lead to Empathy in humans?
+# Can mentalizing interacting shapes lead to empathy in humans?

 This project is being carried out during Neuromatch Academy (NMA), 2020.
 Here is the [link](https://www.youtube.com/watch?v=ZSeQvp-rpTE) to our presentation.